Thorium/ClearBank.Net/Readme.md

 # ClearBank.NET

 Unofficial .NET client for ClearBank integration, creating online payments via their API.
 Bank payment handling automation in United Kingdom.
+Released as a [NuGet package](https://www.nuget.org/packages/ClearBank.Net/).
 This aims to be bare and easy.

 Here are the pre-conditions: